 How aspirin affects cancer risk

-Some research studies show that people who take aspirin regularly for three years or more have a lower risk of getting cancer of the bowel, oesophagus (food pipe or gullet) and stomach.
-There is also some weaker evidence of reduced risk in breast, prostate and lung cancers.
+Some research studies show that people who take aspirin regularly, for three years or more, have a lower risk of getting cancer of the bowel, oesophagus (food pipe or gullet) and stomach.
+There is also some weaker evidence of reduced risk of breast, prostate and lung cancers.

 Aspirin may also benefit people who have already been diagnosed with bowel cancer that has not spread to other parts of the body.
-A small number of studies have found that it reduces the risk of bowel cancer coming back after treatment but we need to more research to back this up.
+A small number of studies have found that it reduces the risk of bowel cancer coming back after treatment but more research is needed to back this up.

-Research shows that aspirin reduces the risk of bowel cancer in people who have Lynch syndrome.
-A clinical trial, called CaPP3, is comparing the effect of different doses of aspirin.
-The trial is recruiting people with Lynch syndrome to take part in the trial.
+Research also shows that aspirin reduces the risk of bowel cancer in people who have Lynch syndrome.
+Guidelines from the BSG (British Society of gastroenterology) recommend that everyone with Lynch syndrome should take aspirin daily.
+More research is needed to work out the most effective dose.

-Aspirin may also benefit people with Lynch syndrome who are very overweight or obese.
+Aspirin may also give extra benefit to people with Lynch syndrome who are overweight, and so these people may benefit from higher dosages.
 Some people with Lynch syndrome have an even higher risk of bowel cancer if they are very overweight.
 Aspirin may reduce this risk to match that of people with Lynch syndrome who are a healthy weight.
-The study involved small numbers of people who fit into this group so we need more research to find out more.
+The study that found this out involved a small number of people who fit into this group so more research is needed to find out more.

 Side effects of aspirin